 This native tree is commonly known as toothed wattle.

-Acacia flavescens is described as a "higher dicot" in the Leguminosae (Caesalpinioideae, mimosoid clade) family.
+Acacia flavescens is described as a "dicot" in the Leguminosae (Caesalpinioideae, mimosoid clade) family.

 In the Queensland Nature Conservation Act it is classified as Least Concern.
 Under the Federal Environment Protection Biodiversity Conservation Act it is not classified.